 Here are some steps you can take to safeguard your personal online data:

 - Change your passwords frequently and do not use default passwords.

 - Always update your computer and phone software to the latest operating system.
 We highly advise that you update your software consistently as hackers will often have figured out how to attack previous operating systems, but may have yet to infiltrate the latest software.

 - If an attacker is able to gain access to your computer, they likely will be able to access all the information you have from any IoT devices you utilize, since most of these devices link back to your email.
-Therefore, it is very important to protect yourself against Remote Access Trojans (RATs), which are viruses that can invade your computer and take control.
+Therefore, it is very important to yourself against Remote Access Trojans (RATs), which are viruses that can invade your computer and take control.
 Once hackers have invaded a computer by using RATs, they can control the computer as if they were sitting in front of it.
 Personal information can be accessed and devices such as webcams can be activated and controlled.